 Sagarmatha National Park

 Sagarmatha national park is the home of the world mightiest mountain the Mt.
 Everest.
 Sagarmatha is an exceptional area with dramatic mountains, glaciers and deep valleys.
 Sagarmatha National Park (SNP) covers an area of 124,400 hectares in the Solu-Khumbu district of Nepal.
 The carefully preserved natural heritage and the dramatic beauty of the high, geologically young mountains and glaciers were recognized by UNESCO with the inscription of the park as a world heritage site in 1979.
 The protective designation of the park has been further increased with the establishment of the Makalu Barun National Park (1998) in the eastern region of the property and Gauri Shankar Conservation Area (2010) in the west.

-The Sagarmatha National park area represents a major stage of the Earth’s evolutionary history and is one of the most geologically interesting regions in the world with high, geologically young mountains and glaciers creating awe inspiring landscapes and scenery dominated by the high peaks and corresponding deeply-incised valleys.
-Other well known peaks such as Lhotse, Thamerku, Pumori, Ama Dablam, Cho Oyu, Kwangde, Kangtaiga and Gyachyung Kang are also located nearby.
+The Sagarmatha National park area represents a major stage of the Earth’s evolutionary history and is one of the most geologically interesting regions in the world with high, geologically young mountains and glaciers creating awe-inspiring landscapes and scenery dominated by the high peaks and corresponding deeply-incised valleys.
+Other well-known peaks such as Lhotse, Thamserku, Pumori, Ama Dablam, Cho Oyu, Kwangde, Kangtaiga, and Gyachyung Kang are also located nearby.
 The Sherpas are of great cultural interest here, having originated from Salmo Gang in the eastern Tibetan province of Kham, some 2,000 km from their present homeland.